Updated on August 24, 2022

 It is not uncommon for child custody agreements and divorce decrees to include geographic restrictions that restrict where the child or children involved can reside.
 The purpose of the geographic restrictions is to ensure that both parents have continuing and frequent contact with their children following a divorce.

-If you want to relocate with your child, but your custody agreement or divorce decree contains geographic restrictions, speak with an attorney to determine how you can move to another city, state, or country without violating a court order.
+If you want to relocate with your child, but your custody agreement or divorce decree contains geographic restrictions, speak with a divorce attorney to determine how you can move to another city, state, or country without violating a court order.

-If geographic restrictions or any other provisions in your agreement or decree are preventing you from relocating with your child, you will need a knowledgeable lawyer to modify the agreement and/or lift the restrictions.
+If geographic restrictions or any other provisions in your agreement or decree are preventing you from relocating with your child, you will need a knowledgeable Florence divorce lawyer to modify the agreement or lift the restrictions.

 Parental Relocation and the Child’s Best Interests

 As with any custody issues related to children, Texas courts consider the child’s best interests when approving or denying a parent’s request for parental relocation.
-A judge will examine a wide range of factors when considering the best interests of the child.
-When determining whether or not to approve a parent’s request for relocation, a judge will look into the following factors:
+A judge will examine a wide range of factors when considering if the relocation request is in the best interests of the child, including the following factors:

 The child’s age